 Wide disparities between countries

-In the graph below you may select the country you would like to analyze.
+You can select the country you would like to analyse in the tool below.

-- Tool 1: Number of deaths per week
+- Tool 1: Number of deaths by week

-In the last week of February (week 9), the NUTS 3 region Lodi, in Italy, had more than twice the number of deaths than in the same week of the previous four years.
-Week 10 saw the Italian regions Bergamo and Cremona joining Lodi in recording extremely high deaths.
-Week 11 shows the group of heavily affected Italian northern regions growing, to include Piacenza, Parma, Brescia.
-The Italian regions mentioned remain affected by a high number of deaths in week 12, while Spanish Soria, Segovia, Madrid, as well as Haut-Rhin in France, have more than three times the deaths than in the same week in 2016-2019.
-In weeks 13-14, the worst hit areas also include the Spanish regions Guadalajara, Ciudad Real and Albacete.
+In the last week of February 2020 (week 9), the NUTS 3 region of Lodi in Italy had nearly double the number of deaths than in the same week in the previous 4 years.
+In week 10 the Italian regions of Bergamo and Cremona joined Lodi (all in Lombardy) in recording an extremely high number of deaths.
+In week 11 (9-15 March 2020) the group of heavily affected Italian northern regions grew to include Piacenza, Parma and Brescia.
+All these Italian regions (plus Lecco and Pesaro-Urbino) still had a high number of deaths in week 12, while in that same week the Spanish regions of Soria, Segovia and Madrid, and Haut-Rhin in France, saw their number of deaths more than triple compared to the same week in 2016-2019.

 Source data for tables and graphs

-In April 2020, Eurostat launched a new weekly European data collection on weekly death counts.
-All EU and EFTAcountries, as well as the United Kingdom and other candidate or neighbour countries were invited to provide data.
-Data recently published by Eurostat show the number of deaths in different European countries by week, age, sex and NUTS 3 regions.
-Not all breakdowns are available.
-Data is continuously updated with more recent weeks of mortality statistics.
-Data were extracted from Eurostat’s online database on Friday, 19 June.
-Online data is preliminary and is continuously updated with more recent weeks of mortality statistics.
-Link to metadata online
+In April 2020, Eurostat launched a new data collection exercise on weekly deaths and invited all EU and EFTA countries, as well as candidate or neighbouring countries to provide data.
+Eurostat publishes data on the number of deaths in different European countries by week, age, sex and NUTS 3 regions, but not all breakdowns are available.
+Data, extracted from Eurostat’s online database, are preliminary and continuously updated with those from more recent weeks.
+See metadata online

 - Weekly deaths (demomwk_esms)